 Improve water flow

 Look closely and critically at the water flow in your tank.
 Are there dead spots?
 Do you have enough flow?
 Dead spots, in your tank, are areas of low flow.
-You’ll notice them, because those are the areas where problem algae can get a foothold in your tank.
+You’ll notice them because those are the areas where problem algae can get a foothold in your tank.
 Take a look at the image below.
-While the sandy area in the near the plate coral in the front of the picture looks good, you can see that further back in the tank, the gravel is covered by red slime mold (cyanobacteria).
+While the sandy area near the plate coral in the front of the picture looks good, you can see that further back in the tank, the gravel is covered by red slime mold (cyanobacteria).
 I don’t know for sure–this wasn’t my tank–but I bet that is an area of low flow.
 This might be caused (or exaggerated) by insufficient water flow from having pumps that are too small or pumps that are partially clogged with debris.

 We’re going to start out by cleaning the pumps.
 Then after we’re done, we’ll place them back in the tank and position them to minimize any dead spots.

 Time to clean those powerheads

 Powerheads are essential pumps for creating the water movement you need to sustain coral life in your tank and keep problem algae from getting a foothold.
 If you’re like me, you probably haven’t given your pumps a proper cleaning in quite some time.
 The performance of your powerhead pumps will deteriorate over time if you don’t keep them clean.
 Macroalgae, coralline algae, aiptasia anemones (if you are so lucky) and even hard deposits will form on the powerheads, decreasing the water flow.